hastega/Loki/README.md

 ```
 As you can see there is also another config key `rejectUnauthorized` that can be set to `true` to use axios with https request if is needed

+Another usage of the Local Database feature is the `nocache` mode, which was recently added.
+This mode allows us to use the endpoint with an additional parameter `/nocache`.
+This parameter ensures that during certain stages of development, our website will be reachable and usable with updated data from the database.

+Let's consider a scenario where, at the starting point of our server application, no endpoint is interrogable.
+Initially, we need to manually build the folder tree as described in the first paragraph.
+After some time, once our first endpoint becomes operational, we can delete our local database files.

+If we interrogate the endpoint again, the folder tree and JSON file will be automatically created, allowing us to start working on it immediately.

+Now, suppose we have significantly edited the data locally.
+By adding the `nocache` parameter to our URL, all folders and files in the local database will be updated with fresh data fetched directly from the server.
+This ensures that the latest server data is always available when needed.

 - ## JSON SERVER